Faris-PY/FastAPI-crud-operations/README.md

 A simple API-driven web app, which leverage methods FastAPI.
-Will performs all the CRUD operations using API
+Will performs all the CRUD operations using API.

-Change the DB_URI and other details according to your development setup
+Change the DB_URI and other details according to your development setup.

 Install all the requirements from requirment.txt

-Testing of API is done with Uvicorn server
+Testing of API is done with Uvicorn server.